StevenWenlim/Bank_8thProject/README.md

 # Bank_8thProject
 This project is my project in sprint 8, which is Supervised learning.

-In this srpint i learn how to adjust machine learning models, develop metrics, and work with imbalanced data..
+In this srpint i learn how to adjust machine learning models, develop metrics, and work with imbalanced data.

 # Project Overview